knative/docs/install/Knative-with-OpenShift.md

 ## Configure and start minishift

-The following details the bare minimum configuration required to setup minishift fro running Knative:
+The following details the bare minimum configuration required to setup minishift for running Knative:

 ```shell
 minishift profile set knative